-- B. The district engages students, parents, PE and other teachers, food service professional, school health professionals, school board, school administrators, and the public in developing, implementing, annual monitoring, periodic review, and revising of LWP through its wellness committee. - C. The Superintendent or designee shall execute administrative procedures that designate district level and site-based staff responsible for policy implementation and compliance of the LWP with an implementation work plan, including timeline and evaluation of outcomes and compliance.
-The plan will include a communications plan to inform and update the school and community regarding rationale for and content of the policy.
-Staff will be trained to facilitate the implementation plan.
+- A. The district engages students, parents, PE and other teachers, food service professional, school health professionals, school board, school administrators, and the public in developing, implementing, annual monitoring, periodic review, and revising of LWP through its wellness committee. - B. The Superintendent or designee shall execute administrative procedures that designate district level and site-based staff responsible for policy implementation and compliance of the LWP with an implementation work plan, including timeline and evaluation of outcomes and compliance.
+The plan will include a communications plan to inform and update the

-- D. The Superintendent or designee shall execute administrative procedures that designate district level and site-based staff responsible for policy implementation and compliance of the LWP with an implementation work plan, including: - 1.
+- school and community regarding rationale for and content of the policy.
+Staff will be trained to facilitate the implementation plan. - C. The Superintendent or designee shall execute administrative procedures that designate district level and site-based staff responsible for policy implementation and compliance of the LWP with an implementation work plan, including: - 1.
 A communications plan to inform and update the school and community regarding rationale for, and content of, the policy, - 2.
 A timeline and evaluation of outcomes and compliance, - 3.
-Training of staff to facilitate the plan. - E. Monitoring will be repeated annually to help review LWP compliance, assess progress, and determine areas in need of improvement and/or revision.
-Measurable outcomes will include School Health Index, Body Mass Index, School Meal Participation, youth survey data, Cardiovascular Fitness, and/or other outcomes determined by the wellness committee. - F. District Food Service (DFS) staff will ensure compliance in food service areas, and report to the food service director, building principal, or superintendent's designee. - G. The DFS director will provide an annual report to the superintendent identifying the nutrition guidelines and procedures for selection of all foods made available on campus, as well as the most recent USDA School Meal Initiative (SMI) review findings and updates. - H. The superintendent or designee will develop an annual summary report on assessment of implementation, extent of compliance with the LWP, extent to which the LWP compares to model LWP, and progress made in attaining goals of the LWP based on input from all district schools.
-This report will be provided to the school board and wellness committee, and communicated to school staff, parents, and the public through school website, newsletter, weekly column and/or other means as designated by the superintendent.
+Training of staff to facilitate the plan. - D. Monitoring will be repeated annually to help review LWP compliance, assess progress, and determine areas in need of improvement and/or revision.
+Measurable outcomes will include School Health Index, Body Mass Index, School Meal Participation, youth survey data, Cardiovascular Fitness, and/or other outcomes determined by the wellness committee. - E. District Food Service (DFS) staff will ensure compliance in food service areas, and report to the food service director, building principal, or superintendent's designee. - F. The DFS director will provide an annual report to the superintendent identifying the nutrition guidelines and procedures for selection of all foods made available on campus, as well as the most recent USDA School Meal Initiative (SMI) review findings and updates. - G. The superintendent or designee will develop an annual summary report on assessment of implementation, extent of compliance with the LWP, extent to which the LWP compares to model LWP, and progress made in attaining goals of the LWP based on input from all district schools.
+This report will be provided to the school board and wellness committee, and communicated to school staff, parents, and the public through the school website, newsletter, weekly column and/or other means as designated by the superintendent. - H. The school Wellness committee meets 3 times per year.
+The chair of the committee is Mary Aakre.
+Serving on the committee are Phy Ed and Health teachers, Food Service, Elementary school teacher, School Maintenance, school board members, students, and community members.
+The Wellness committee develops plans for policy implementation at the school level.
+Meeting dates are posted at the school. - I The public is invited by email annually to serve on the Wellness committee.